asraparadise/asraparadise.github.io/_asra/reactionroles.md

 View what reaction roles have been set up in your server using `/reactionrole list`.

-To setup a new reaction role, use the command the `/reactionrole add [channel] [messageid] [emoji] [role]`.
+To setup a new reaction role, use the command `/reactionrole add [channel] [messageid] [emoji] [role]`.

-> :memo: **Note:** To get a message ID, right click the message on Discord, then click Copy ID.
+> 💡 **Tip:** To get a message ID, right click the message on Discord, then click Copy ID.
 If you don’t see the copy ID option, make sure you have developer mode on.
 You can find it in your User Settings -> Advanced.

 ## Editing/Deleting a Reaction Role